toshiakit/MeCab-Win-and-MATLAB/README.md

 ###Tokenize the Japanese text

-Now we have the processed Japanese text ready for tokenization and generate word counts.
+Now we have the processed Japanese text ready for tokenization and word count generation.

     % specify the delimiters to separate text into tokens delims = {' ','@','$','/','#','.','-',':','&','*',...